 The Consortium of Resilient Children (CRYC) is a collaboration of eight mental health and early childhood agencies spanning Southwest Ohio and Northern Kentucky.
 Each partner agency offers their expertise and resources to raise awareness and promote the social and emotional well-being of young children and the adults that care for them.
 For specific agency information, click the logos or the web page information below.

-The Children’s Home of Cincinnati is dedicated to creating lasting results that strengthen families and our community by guiding individuals — from infancy to independence — through comprehensive education, behavioral, and health services.
+CoStars Early Childhood Services, a division of Best Point Education and Behavioral Health is dedicated to creating lasting results that strengthen families and our community by guiding individuals — from infancy to independence — through comprehensive education, behavioral, and health services.
 Through our CoStars home visitation and early care and education programs, families of young children access an array of early learning and support services designed to ensure children successfully move along the path from home to preschool to success in the classroom.
 To achieve this success, CoStars collaborates with families, schools and community stakeholders to help young children become the STARS they are meant to be.

 5050 Madison Road

 4C for Children